3CORESec/SIEGMA/README.md

 # SIEM Automatic Import

-If you'd like to enable automatic upload/import of consumables into your SIEM, please enter your environment variables in the [config](config/) of your platform or specify them through `-co` as previously shown.
+If you'd like to enable automatic upload of consumables into your SIEM, please enter your environment variables in the [config](config/) of your platform or specify them through `-co` as previously shown.

 # Contributions and Development